• Skip to main content

 Head to the Vet

 Now that you have found the perfect dog for you and your family, your next step is to take her to the vet for a complete and thorough examination.
-At this visit, your puppy will more than likely receive the proper vaccination along with de-worming.
+At this visit, your puppy will more than likely receive the proper vaccination along with deworming.

 Your Vet will also answer any questions you may have on your puppy’s nutritional needs and offer specific health instructions.
-If your puppy was not spayed or neutered before you got her, here is when you will discuss an appointment for the procedure if it is your vet’s recommendation.
+If your puppy was not spayed or neutered before you got here, here is when you will discuss an appointment for the procedure if it is your vet’s recommendation.
 Once you get a clean bill of health, you can start on the fun part—puppy training 101.

 Puppy Schedule

-Your first duty of a new puppy owner is to establish a daily schedule to adhere to consistently for training a puppy.
+Your first duty as a new puppy owner is to establish a daily schedule to adhere to consistently for training a puppy.
 A repetitive schedule is vital to have a well-balanced and behaved dog.

 Potty Training